Open Accessibility Menu

 appendicitisOn average, one in every 500 people develops appendicitis each year, according to the Harvard Medical School.
 People aged 15-30 are at the most significant risk, and appendicitis is the leading cause of abdominal surgery in children.

-Appendicitis is always considered a medical emergency, so don’t hesitate to visit Legacy ER & Urgent Care if you experiencing symptoms and not sure if you have appendicitis.
-Our ER-trained physicians can diagnose appendicitis and other abdominal issues at our emergency room and urgent care facility.
+Appendicitis is always considered a medical emergency, so don’t hesitate to visit Legacy ER & Urgent Care if you are experiencing symptoms and not sure if you have appendicitis.
+Our ER-trained physicians can diagnose appendicitis and other abdominal issues at our emergency room and urgent care facilities.

 What Is Appendicitis?